nataliatesarova/project-one/README.md

   - From the menu on left select 'Pages'
   - From the source section drop-down menu, select the Branch: main
   - Click 'Save'
-  - A live link will be displayed in a green banner when published successfully.
-The live link is available [here](https://github.com/nataliatesarova/project-one)
+  - A link will be displayed in a green banner when published successfully.
+The link is available [here](https://github.com/nataliatesarova/project-one)

 ### How to Clone
 * To clone a repository from GitHub to your local machine.